Learn the Many Advantages of PPC ASIN Targeting & Category Association to Drive Sales

-You can also use category targeting to find similar or adjacent products to target, then move them over to manual product targets once you get sales.
+You can also use category targeting to find similar or adjacent products to target, then move them over to manual product targets once you achieve sales volume.

 2. Defend Your Market Share

-The flip side to the strategy above is that your competitors are going to be using PAT to target you.
+The adverse side to this strategy is that your competitors will use PAT practices to target you.

-The balance of profitability and product compatibility will vary based on your brand, but make sure your brand defense strategy incorporates or considers both.
+The balance of profitability and product compatibility will vary based on your brand and needs, but make sure your brand defense strategy incorporates or considers both.

 3. Brand or Product Launch

-When launching something new, it’s hard to predict what keywords are going to work best.
-Yet you do not want to waste precious time figuring this out – you need sales now!
+When launching something new, it’s hard to predict what keywords are going to work best, but you do not want to waste precious time figuring this out – you need sales now!
 Use Product Attribute Targeting to target similar products or brands and ride their searches.
-This will give you immediate reach with people looking for what you want to sell.
+This will give you immediate reach with people looking for similar products you are trying to sell.
 This is particularly powerful if your product is disrupting something already on the market.

-For example, if you have just invented a better mouse-trap, and want to launch it, it makes sense to target the brand with the top-selling mouse-trap!
+For example, if you have just invented a better mouse trap, and want to create a powerful amazon launch strategy, it makes sense to target the brand with the top-selling mouse trap!

 Again, consider carefully the quality of your product and do your research.
 You do not want to target a luxury brand if you’re selling a mass-market good.